-101 Days of Wedding Planning: Day 59: Remind your wedding party about the rehearsal and have the host/hostess of the rehearsal dinner send out the invitations.
+101 To Do's: 59 - Remind your wedding party about the rehearsal and have the host/hostess of the rehearsal dinner send out the invitations!

 We would hate for some of your attendants to miss your rehearsal, especially if you're planning intricate details like choreography - which is a growing trend right now.
 So, it's a good idea to send out a friendly reminder to your attendants and any other people playing a huge role in your ceremony &/or reception.

-3 other tips to make your rehearsal go off flawlessly:
+Now with that set, here are 3 tips to help make your rehearsal go off flawlessly:

 1. Bring faux bouquets or something similar for you and the bridesmaids to practice holding as you rehearse.
 Also, bring the flower girl basket with petals and ring bearer pillow or other accessories for the little ones to practice their role on your wedding day.